marc-marcos/mapa-senderista-local/README.md

 ## Roadmap

 - 0.1 Version (next release)
+    - [X] GUI to avoid having to deal with terminal usage.
+    - [X] Installation via script.
+- Future versions
     - [ ] More options to modify the database.
+    - [ ] Being able to add points arbitrarily besides adding gpx routes.
     - [ ] Link of the route in the popup.
-- Future versions
-    - [ ] GUI to avoid having to deal with terminal usage.
-    - [ ] Installation via GUI.
-    - [ ] Not having to run `regenerateDatabase.py`.
-Running it only when necessary automatically.
-    - [ ] Being able to add points arbitrarily besides adding gpx routes.

 ## Acknowledgments